As always, here’s the video guide:

 There’s a massive market for WordPress themes.

-Which is why I want to make the search for the best WordPress theme much easier for you.
+Which is why we want to make the search for the best WordPress theme much easier for you.

-To be clear, we’re covering PREMIUM WordPress themes in today’s post.
+To be clear, we’re covering PREMIUM WordPress themes in today’s best WordPress themes post.
 In the future, I’ll cover the best free themes.
 But the themes covered today are well worth their price tag, as you’ll soon discover.

 So if you’re ready, let’s get started!